technomancy/bussard/Contributing.md

 ### OS and SSH

 The worlds you SSH into mostly run the Orb unix-like operating system, which is found in `os/orb`.
-All the scripts that run inside the OS are found in `resources` in that directory.
-The portals run the `os/lisp` operating system, and the `os/forth` OS will be used later on.
+All the scripts that run inside the OS (userspace) are found in `resources` in that directory.
+The portals run the `os/lisp` operating system, and the `os/rover` OS will be used for rovers.

-The code that runs inside SSH connections is sandboxed similarly to code that runs on the ship's computer, but a different set of functions is exposed; see `sandbox` in `ship/ssh.lua`.
-Each world you log into offers services you can access using shell commands (cargo, upgrades, refueling, etc.) when you log in;
-the underlying (out-of-userspace, and therefore cheat-proof) functionality for these is implemented in `services.lua` and placed in the sandbox table so scripts in `/bin` can call them.
+All OS code is isolated by running it in separate LÖVE threads.
+Each thread can communicate with others only by channels.
+The `os.client` module is the bit which is exposed to your ship's sandbox and the main thread, and the `os.server` module runs in the isolated thread and delegates to the appropriate OS for whatever is on the other side.
+Each world has an `os.server` thread for accepting connections, and when a new connection is made, a session-specific thread is started.

+Mostly the communication consists of "standard IO"--lines of text sent and received. (`op="stdin"` or `op="stdout"`) However, the protocol is simply tables sent and received, and other operations can be invoked.
+The code running on the remote OS must occasionally invoke functions on the main thread, (such as cargo transfers or refueling) and this is done by sending `op="rpc"` messages across the channels, which invoke a set of whitelisted RPC-able functions in the top-level `rpcs` module.
+All RPC functions have the first two args locked to `ship` and `port`, which is the table for whatever world on which the OS is running.
+Each OS exposes a different set of RPC functions to code running in its threads.

-The UI side of the SSH client is defined in `data/src/ssh`; it is based on the ship's computer's console mode, but it calls `ssh_send_line` from the ship's own sandbox rather than eval when you press enter.
+The UI side of the SSH client is defined in `data/src/ssh`; it is based on the ship's computer's console mode, but it sends input across the SSH channel rather than eval when you press enter.

-See the comments at the top of `ship/ssh.lua` for details about how I/O works.

 ### Editor